daveRendon/wikiazure-podcast/_posts/2019-11-07-episode-01-msignite-experience-and-takeaways.md

 ## Special Guests

-+ <a href="https://www.linkedin.com/in/pitoach/" target="_blank">Ronen Ariely</a>: Senior consultant and architect, in the fields of data platform and application development.
++ <a href="https://www.linkedin.com/in/pitoach/" target="_blank">Ronen Ariely</a>: Ronen Ariely is a senior consultant and architect, in the fields of data platform and application development.
+He has more than 15 years' experience in variety programming languages and technologies, leading development teams, and software companies, SQL & BI enterprise level solutions.
+Ronen is active in communities (aka pituach) in the field of Programming, SQL Server, and T-SQL.
-+ <a href="https://www.linkedin.com/in/raphael-solarsh-12b826183/" target="_blank">Raphi Solarsh</a>: Acquisitions Editor at A Cloud Guru // Print and Digital Content Specialist
++ <a href="https://www.linkedin.com/in/raphael-solarsh-12b826183/" target="_blank">Raphi Solarsh</a>:Raphi is an Acquisitions Editor at A Cloud Guru where he focuses on developing awesome Azure training content with passionate Azure professionals.
+His Ignite highlights were getting his first Azure certification and meeting lots of great people.
+If you love Azure and sharing your knowledge with the community feel free to contact him on LinkedIn to find out more about making content with ACG!
-+ <a href="https://www.linkedin.com/in/amitmalik99/" target="_blank">Amit Malik</a>: IT enthusiast and technology evangelist focussed on cloud and emerging technologies.
++ <a href="https://www.linkedin.com/in/amitmalik99/" target="_blank">Amit Malik</a>: Amit Malik is an IT enthusiast and technology evangelist focussed on cloud and emerging technologies.He is currently associated with Spektra Systems as Director of Technology where he helps Microsoft partners grow their cloud business by using effective tools and strategies.
+He specializes in cloud, DevOps, software defined infrastructure, application modernization, data platform and emerging technologies around AI.

 <p style="font-size: .7em;">Line Of Fire by Audionautix is licensed under a Creative Commons Attribution license (https://creativecommons.org/licenses/by/4.0/) Artist: http://audionautix.com/</p>